-Under this new directive, an aggrieved Master Contractor may file a bid protest to protect against so-called “improprieties in the solicitation” such as unduly restrictive specifications, or to protect against unlawful award of the contract due to misevaluation of the proposals.
-After selection, bid protests may be filed to challenge agency decisions regarding, for example, minimum qualifications, or errors in the evaluation and ranking of Task Order proposals.
+Under this new directive, an aggrieved Master Contractor may file a bid protest to protect against so-called “improprieties in the solicitation” such as unduly restrictive specifications, or to protect against unlawful award of the contract due to misevaluation of the proposals, a master contractor can protest the decision.
+After selection, bid protests may be filed to challenge agency decisions regarding, for example, errors in the evaluation and ranking of Task Order proposals.

 The Maryland Department of IT may still disagree whether the bid protest procedures applicable to “procurement contracts” extends to task orders to Master Contractors.